-- 7.1 To inform Cabinet of the latest projected position on the City Council's capital programme against the approved budget, and to monitor treasury management activity and risks. - To seek approval to the revised capital budget at 30th September 2016.
-7.2
+- 7.1 To inform Cabinet of the latest projected position on the City Council's capital programme against the approved budget, and to monitor treasury management activity and risks. - 7.2 To seek approval to the revised capital budget at 30th September 2016.

-Signatures (or relevant Cabinet Member approval to adopt the Decisions recommended): .....
+Signatures (or relevant Cabinet Member approval to adopt the Decisions recommended):

 Chief Officer(s):

-Cabinet Member:....
+Cabinet Member:

 Dated:

 1st March 2016 Council Report - Council Business Plan 2016+ Financial Outturn Report - 17th May 2016.

 20th September 2016 - Capital & Treasury Management Monitoring Report Quarter 1 (April to June 2016)

-List of Appendices accompanying this Report: 1.
-Appendix 1 - Review of major capital monitoring variations at Quarter 2 2016/17 2.
-Appendix 2 - High level summary of the Capital Programme as at Quarter 2 2016/17 3.
-Appendix 3-Development and Funding of the Capital Programme at Quarter 2 20161/7 4.
-Appendix 4 - New Prudential Borrowing Capital Schemes in Quarter 2 2016/17 5.
-Appendix 5 - 10-Year Capital Programme as at Quarter 2 2016/17 6.
-Appendix 6 - Summary Debt and Investment Portfolio 7.
-Appendix 7 - Long Term Transactions in the Quarter 8.
-Appendix 8 - Treasury Investments Outstanding at 30 th September 2016 9.
-Appendix 9- Treasury Investments made in July to September 2016 10.
-Appendix 10 - Accountable Body Investments 11.
-Appendix 11 - Prudential Indicators 12.
-Appendix 12 - Wholesale Market Project Update
+List of Appendices accompanying this Report:

+- 1. Appendix 1 Review of major capital monitoring variations at Quarter 2 2016/17 - 2.
+Appendix 2 High level summary of the Capital Programme as at Quarter 2 2016/17 - 3.
+Appendix 3-Development and Funding of the Capital Programme at Quarter 2 20161/7 - 4.
+Appendix 4 New Prudential Borrowing Capital Schemes in Quarter 2 2016/17 - 5.
+Appendix 5 10-Year Capital Programme as at Quarter 2 2016/17 - 6.
+Appendix 6 Summary Debt and Investment Portfolio - 7.
+Appendix 7 Long Term Transactions in the Quarter - 8.
+Appendix 8 Treasury Investments Outstanding at 30th September 2016 - 9.
+Appendix 9- Treasury Investments made in July to September 2016 - 10.
+Appendix 10 Accountable Body Investments - 11.
+Appendix 11 Prudential Indicators - 12.
+Appendix 12 Wholesale Market Project Update

 PEOPLE DIRECTORATE - 2016/17 All Years

-ADULTS & COMMUNITIES £'000 £'000 Droject Officer perseture
+ADULTS & COMMUNITIES £'000 £'000 Project Officer narratives

-Dudget 149 Project Officer narratives Initiatives to transform and improve the commissioning and delivery of Adult Care Services.

-Personalisation, Reform & Efficiency of Adult Social Care Budget Initiatives to transform and improve the commissioning and delivery of Adult Care Services.
+Personalisation, Reform & Budget 149 242 Initiatives to transform and improve the commissioning and delivery of Adult Care Services.

-Efficiency of Addit Social Care 0 0
+Efficiency of Adult Social Care Additional / (Reduced) 0 0

 slippage/acceleration 0 0

 (Under) / Overspend 0 0

 Total revised forecast 149 242

 On Target?
-201 0.01 Yes
+Yes

-Programme of Minor Works Budget 281 Improvements to Specialist Care Services property to improve delivery of Adult Social Care.
+Programme of Minor Works Budget 281 881 Improvements to Specialist Care Services property to improve delivery of Adult Social Care.

 Additional / (Reduced) 0 0

 slippage/acceleration 0 0

 (Under) / Overspend 0 0

 Total revised forecast 281 881

 On Target?
 Yes

-IT Schemes Budget 745 New and enhanced IT systems to support the delivery of Adults & Communities Services.
+IT Schemes Budget 745 2,024 New and enhanced IT systems to support the delivery of Adults & Communities Services.

 Additional / (Reduced) 0 0

 slippage/acceleration 0 0

 (Under) / Overspend 0 0

 Total revised forecast 745 2,024

 On Target?
 Yes

 Homeless Centres Opening Budget 1,435 1,435 Programme of refurbishment of Homeless Hostels to improve services for the homeless.

 Additional / (Reduced) 0 0

 slippage/acceleration 0 0

 (Under) / Overspend 0 0

 Total revised forecast 1,435 1,435

 On Target?
 Yes

 LD Day Centres Budget & Description 132 832 Programme of refurbishment of Day Centre facilities for the Learning Disabilities Service.

 Additional / (Reduced) 0 0

 slippage/acceleration 0 0

 (Under) / Overspend 0 0

 Total revised forecast 132 832

 On Target?
 Yes

 Better Care Opening Budget 6,138 6,138 The Better Care Fund provides funding to local services for the provision of improved health and social care services for elderly and vulnerable adults.

 Additional / (Reduced) 0 0

-slippage/acceleration (3,000) 0 $(\pounds 3m)$ slippage because the Sustainability and Transformation Plans (STP) for the Birmingham and Solihill area are being submitted on 21st October 2016.
+slippage/acceleration (3,000) 0 (£3m) slippage because the Sustainability and Transformation Plans (STP) for the Birmingham and Solihill area are being submitted on 21st October 2016.
 As a result of these plans the strategic direction for Community Care First (CCF - an element of that plan) may change.
-This has resulted in slippage in the current capital funds into 2017/18 until these plans are more fully developed to allow BCC some flexibility to react to the future direction of care in the BSol STP area.
+This has resulted in slippage in the current capital funds into 2017/18 until these plans are more fully developed to allow BCC some flexibility to react to the future direction of care in the BSoI STP area.

 (Under) / Overspend 0 0

 Total revised forecast 3,138 6,138

-On Target? -, -, Yes, subject to the above
+On Target?
+Yes, subject to the above